acrn-project/acrn-project.github.io/_posts/2018-08-20-internal-network.markdown

 How can we achieve this.

 <br>
-You may need to create something like following network structure
+You may need to create something like following network infrastructure
 <br>

 ![architecture](/assets/images/acrn-interal-net/architecture.png)